-Nia, currently, SLMDances’ Strategic Visioning Partner has supported my artistic work over the years in a myriad of ways but there have been three significant contributions to my financial life.
+Nia, SLMDances’ Strategic Visioning Partner 2017-2021 supported my artistic work over the years in a myriad of ways but there have been three significant contributions to my financial life.
 First, when I decided to resign from my position as a high school dance teacher in the Bronx in 2016, they created a lifeline by offering me work through their company PURPOSE Productions.
 Not only was this an immediate source of income, but the onboarding training they provided allowed me to cultivate a prospering business as a freelance arts administrator right away.
 Next, as a part of the strategic planning process that they led for SLMDances, we were able to strategize toward me living alone, turning the second bedroom in my apartment into the SLMDances office.
-Currently, as the Strategic Visioning Partner for SLMDances, they not only manage the company budget and accounting, but also assists with my personal financial management, as SLMDances is a sole proprietorship.
+As the Strategic Visioning Partner for SLMDances, they not only managed the company budget and accounting, but also assisted with my personal financial management, as SLMDances is a sole proprietorship.

 Loans + Debts